What’s the best way to do good in the world?

 Step 2: Find Out Why They Give

-According to a study by TK TK, financial advisors tend to believe tax savings are a major motivation for their clients’ philanthropy.
+Financial advisors tend to believe tax savings are a major motivation for their clients’ philanthropy.
 In fact, only 10% of HNWI philanthropists report tax savings as a primary motive.

 Learning more about what motivates your client to support philanthropy—on the level of empathy and personal values—can help you better connect with them, and should guide your conversation.